 22 Vassilissis Sofias Ave

-An archive of over 30,000 artefacts (either displayed or stored) from Greece’s Byzantine and Christian heritage, dating from the 3rd century AD to modern times.
+An archive of over 2,500 artefacts from Greece’s Byzantine and Christian heritage, dating from the 3rd century AD to modern times.
 Icons, wall-paintings, manuscripts and ceramics, textiles, mosaics and other objects are assembled chronologically according to five broad ‘thematic routes’: The Water Path, Woman, Peculiar Objects, Walking Beyond and Gold, offering glimpses of the material culture as well as the spiritual life of their times.

 National Historical Museum